hilbix/llzipdump/README.md

 see https://source.android.com/security/apksigning

-## TODO
+## TODO/BUGs

+- This is terribly incomplete (see `NOTYET` in the source)

+- Probably does not work for ZIP64 archives

+- Probably does not work for progressive archives (which cannot seek)

+- Probably does not work for split ZIP files

+- Fails on encrypted archives (does not grok encryption records yet)

 - CRC32 is not checked.
-So currently you need other tools for this.
+So currently you need other tools for this

 - Add more ZIP variants.
 If you find one which is not processed correctly, pease open an issue on GH and do not forget to add a link to the ZIP file!
   (Without a sample ZIP I certainly cannot fix it.)

+- The central directory is not compared with the file entries.
+  In fact this program just dumps things and does not interpret them.

 ## FAQ